borntofrappe/the-nature-of-code/README.md

 - following a mouse click the demo toggles the visibility of the circle in which the vehicle slows down

-- the `arrive` method is slightly different in how the conditional is implemented, but the logic is the same

-### Pursuing
+#### Pursuing

-Building on top of the steering demo, the idea is to have the vehicle move toward not where the target is, but where the target will be.
-In ordeer to achieve this effect, the target is attributed a velocity vector, and this vector is modified to have the entity move toward the mouse.
-The same vector is then incorporated in the `pursue` function of the vehicle entity, in order to modify the desired velocity.
+The vehicle moves toward the target considering both its position and velocity.
+In order to achieve this effect, the target is initialized with a velocity vector, and this vector is modified to have the entity move toward the mouse.
+The same vector is then incorporated in the `pursue` function of the vehicle in order to modify the desired velocity.

 _Please note:_